FRANÇAIS

 Promoting good scientific communication habits by leveraging the community of practice within a single research group

-Langevin Harnois, Félix, Harrison, Jerome, Lala, Prasun, El Boussaidi, Ghizlaine, Desrosiers, Christian et Laporte, Catherine.
+Langevin Harnois, Félix, Harrison, Jerome, Lala, Prasun, El Boussaidi, Ghizlaine, Desrosiers, Christian and Laporte, Catherine.
 2018. « Promoting good scientific communication habits by leveraging the community of practice within a single research group ».
 In 2018 ASEE Annual Conference & Exposition (Salt Lake City, UT, USA, June 24-27, 2018) American Society for Engineering Education.

 [thumbnail of Desrosiers C 2018 16788 Promoting good scientific communication.pdf]